What is design?

-There are plenty of good [old] reasons to consider automation: eliminating human-error, delegating mechanical (and at times boring) tasks, reducing production time, efficient use of resources, and quick sampling of solution spaces, among others.
-I believe the most important ones for design are:
+There are plenty of good [old] reasons to consider automation: eliminating human-error, delegating mechanical (and at times boring) tasks, ensure consistency, reducing production time, efficient use of resources, and quick sampling of solution spaces, among others.
+I believe the most important one for design is Mass customization

 How to automate, an example

-The above is a Rhino 4 Plugin (Yes, I made this back in 2007).
+The above is a Rhino 4 Plugin (Yep, I made this back in 2007).
 It falls under what I described previously as Interactivetive Computation (in these posts).